-So, you’ve got through the hard part of saving up for your deposit (or got the green light from “Bank of Mum and Dad”) and made the decision to move home.
+So, you’ve got through the hard part of saving up for your deposit (or got the green light from “Bank of Mum and Dad”) and made the decision to become a home mover in Birmingham.
 What’s the next step?
-Put simply, and in the best boy scout traditions, it’s time to get organised for a mortgage.
+Simply put, it’s time to get yourself organized for a mortgage.

-In terms of proving who you are you’ll need to produce some photo ID such as a Driving license or passport in order to prove your identity.
+To make sure you are who you say you are, you’ll need to produce some photo ID such as a Driving license or passport in order to prove your identity.

 You will have to prove you have the funds in place for the deposit and also evidence this for anti-money laundering purposes.
 Try not to move monies around your various accounts too much as it will make evidencing the audit trail more difficult.
 Lenders like to see your savings building up so you’ll need to account for any large credits into your accounts.

 Quite often money for deposits has been gifted by family members.
 These funds need to be evidenced also and the “donor” will need to sign a letter.
 This is to confirm it’s a non-refundable gift, not a loan.

 In terms of affordability, the most important thing is to be able to prove your income as this will let the Lender know if you are able to keep up with your mortgage payments.
 If you are employed this tends to be by way of your last 3 months’ payslips and most recent P60.
 Lenders can take into account regular overtime, commission, shift allowance and bonus.

 If you are Self Employed in Birmingham then you’ll need your Accountant’s help.
 This will be to request your last 2 or 3 years’ tax overviews and calculations (SA302) documents from HMRC.